-finding areas of concentration and finding what's nearby interpreting geospatial data and the factors that contribute to risk determination.
+Craft Argumentation

+evidence from evidence,

+based communication,

+arguments evaluation, and

+about risk, reflection

-Craft evidence based arguments about risk, present to peers, receive feedback and revise Argumentation from evidence, communication, evaluation, and reflection Multiple opportunities to practice crafting and presenting evidence based arguments, providing feedback to peers, and revising based on peer feedback will ensure participants are prepared to succeed when they complete the investigation of their choice.
-Participants will gain practice with multiple tools for displaying variability and patterns in geospatial data and for communicating with geospatial data.
+present to peers, receive feedback and revise Multiple opportunities to practice crafting and presenting evidence based arguments, providing feedback to peers, and revising based on peer feedback will ensure participants are prepared to succeed when they complete the investigation of their choice.

+practice with multiple tools for displaying

+variability and patterns

+in geospatial data and

+for communicating with

+Determine Demonstrate geospatial data.

-Determine the risk of choice of Demonstrate
+the risk of understanding

+choice of of the

-natural disaster understanding of the relationship
+natural relationship

+disaster in between

-in region of between
+region of vulnerable

-choice. vulnerable
+choice. systems and

-systems and natural hazards.
+natural hazards.